takara-ai/Website/env/content/company/branding.md

 # Takara.ai Branding Resources

 Welcome to the Takara.ai Branding Resources page.
 Here you’ll find everything you need to ensure consistent and professional use of our brand assets.
-Please use at your leisure.
+Please use at your leisure now, then and often.

 ## Download the Branding Pack